Agents of S.H.I.E.L.D. season 6

 The sixth season of the American television series Agents of S.H.I.E.L.D., based on the Marvel Comics organization S.H.I.E.L.D., follows S.H.I.E.L.D. agents and allies as they try to save humanity following the death of director Phil Coulson.
 It is set in the Marvel Cinematic Universe (MCU) and acknowledges the continuity of the franchise's films.
 The season is produced by ABC Studios, Marvel Television, and Mutant Enemy Productions, with Jed Whedon, Maurissa Tancharoen, and Jeffrey Bell serving as showrunners.

-Clark Gregg, who portrays Coulson in the series and films, returns as a new character in the season, alongside series regulars Ming-Na Wen, Chloe Bennet, Iain De Caestecker, Elizabeth Henstridge, Henry Simmons, and Natalia Cordova-Buckley.
+Clark Gregg, who portrays Coulson in the series and films, returns as the new character Sarge in the season, alongside series regulars Ming-Na Wen, Chloe Bennet, Iain De Caestecker, Elizabeth Henstridge, Henry Simmons, and Natalia Cordova-Buckley.
 They are joined by Jeff Ward, promoted from a recurring role in the fifth season.
 The sixth season was ordered in May 2018, and filming took place from that July until December.
-Unlike previous seasons, which featured direct tie-ins with MCU films, this season avoids referencing the films Avengers: Infinity War (2018) and Avengers: Endgame (2019) due to logistical issues, and so it can tell its own story.
+Unlike previous seasons, which featured direct tie-ins with MCU films, this season avoids directly referencing the films Avengers: Infinity War (2018) and Avengers: Endgame (2019) due to logistical issues, and so it can tell its own story.

 The sixth season premiered on ABC on May 10, 2019, and ran for 13 episodes until August 2.
 The season debuted to lower ratings and had a lower average viewership than the previous season, but it was the highest ranking program in its timeslot for the 2019 summer period and the best performing series for ABC in the timeslot since 2016.
 It received positive reviews, with praise for its lighter tone and pacing, which critics credited to its shorter run of episodes in comparison to previous seasons.
 Critics also praised the performances and writing.
 In November 2018, before the season debuted, ABC renewed the series for a seventh and final season.